Holland Park West

 Table Chart PROFILE FAQ

-Holland Park West features high concentrations of group households, with a median household size of 2.5 people
+Holland Park West features high concentrations of group households, with a lower-than-average median household size

-Family households account for 68.7% of all households, including 33.1% couples with children, 25.3% couples without children, and 8.5% single parent families.
-Non-family households make up the remaining 31.3%, with lone person households at 26.0% and group households comprising 5.3%.
-The median household size is 2.5 people.
+Family households constitute 68.7% of all households, including 33.1% couples with children, 25.3% couples without children, and 8.5% single parent families.
+Non-family households comprise the remaining 31.3%, with lone person households at 26.0% and group households making up 5.3%.
+The median household size is 2.5 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households